Senior Management Team

 Prior to joining Liquid Intelligent Technologies, Willem served as Chief Commercial Officer at SEACOM, where he was responsible for group revenue across all lines of business and led the sales, product, marketing and commercial teams, which were responsible for customer engagement and strategic channel development, globally.
 He has also held numerous senior management positions in the Information and Communications Technology (ICT), media and telecoms industries, including the Siemens Group of companies.

-Chief Executive Officer - Africa Data Centres
+CEO of Africa Data Centres

 Group Chief Technical Officer